Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 - with this position/orientation, the inverse solution(s) are calculated
 - the match is tested, primarily the actuator match.
 Position/Orientation match can also be tested to test for rounding errors or singularity reasons to hinder reachability
 - the testing can also be other round, calculating the inverse first and then validating it by calculating foward after it

+Additional idea:
+- for existing kinematics, take forward/inverse code and compare the results it with Screw/GA code solutions.
+Allows to check implementation of options also (tilting parameters etc).